kangzhai/DSPSO/README.md

 # DSPSO
 Differential mutation and novel social learning particle swarm optimization algorithm (DSPSO) is proposed by Team Prof. Zhang.
-The latest codes were updated on December 30, 2020.
+The latest codes are updated on December 30, 2020.

 # Reference
 If you use the codes, please cite the reference below.